iwanmota/LibraryProject/PROJECT_PLAN.md

 4. **Focus on Understanding**: Learn what each annotation does
 5. **Keep It Working**: Maintain functional code throughout

-This approach ensures steady progress while building deep understanding of Spring Boot concepts.
+This approach ensures steady progress while building deep understanding of Spring Boot concepts using modern Java 21 features.